Rosey Grier

 BirthdayJul 14, 1932

-BiographyRoosevelt "Rosey" Grier (born July 14, 1932) is an American former football player, bodyguard, actor, singer, Protestant minister, and motivational speaker.
-He played professionally as a defensive tackle in the National Football League (NFL)
+BiographyRoosevelt "Rosey" Grier (born July 14, 1932) is an American former football player, bodyguard, actor, singer, Protestant minister, fiber artist, and motivational speaker.
+He played professionally as a defensive tackle in the National Football League (NFL) for the New York Giants and Los Angeles Rams where he was a member of the original "Fearsome Foursome".

 Grier played college football for the Penn State Nittany Lions, earning All-America honors and a place in the NCAA 100th anniversary list of 100 most influential student athletes.
-A professional player for 12 seasons, Grier was a member of the New York Giants and the original Fearsome Foursome of the Los Angeles Rams.
-He played in the Pro Bowl twice, was selected All-Pro three times, and won the 1956 NFL championship with the Giants.
+A professional football player for 12 seasons in the NFL, Grier was a member of the New York Giants and the original Fearsome Foursome of the Los Angeles Rams.
+He played in the Pro Bowl twice, was selected All-Pro multiple times, and won the 1956 NFL championship with the Giants in the pre Super Bowl era.

-After Grier's professional sports career, he worked as a bodyguard for Senator Robert Kennedy during the 1968 presidential campaign.
+After Grier's professional sports career in the NFL, he worked as a bodyguard for Senator Robert Kennedy during the 1968 presidential campaign.
 Grier was guarding Ethel Kennedy when Senator Kennedy was shot.
 Although unable to prevent the assassination, Grier took control of the gun and subdued the shooter, Sirhan Sirhan.

-Grier hosted his own Los Angeles television show and made approximately 70 guest appearances on various shows during the 1960s and 1970s.
+Grier hosted his own Los Angeles television show and as an actor made approximately 70 appearances on various TV shows during the 1960s and 1970s.

 Among Grier's hobbies are crocheting, knitting, needlepoint and macramé.
 In 1972, Grier wrote Rosey Grier's Needlepoint for Men, a book that was published by Walker and Company on January 1, 1973.